nullfoxh/NWTooltipFix/README.md

 Go to Releases in https://github.com/nullfoxh/NWTooltipFix/releases and download NWTooltipFix.zip.
 Extract it to your World of Warcraft/Interface/AddOns folder and you're done!

-## Latest Changes - Version 1.3
+## Latest Changes - Version 1.4

-* Fixed display of certain green items with the type 'of healing'
+* Fixed display of On-Use healing bonuses (trinkets and such)